-- 2. Without prejudice to the application of the provisions concerning the compensation of losses in the unilateral regulations for the avoidance of double taxation the Netherlands shall allow a deduction from the amount of tax computed in conformity with paragraph 1 of this Article equal to such part of that tax which bears the same proportion to the aforesaid tax, as the part of the income or capital which is included in the basis mentioned in the first paragraph of this Article and may be taxed in Czechoslovakia according to Articles 6 and 7, paragraph 7 of Article 10, paragraph 3 of Article 11, paragraph 5 of Article 12, paragraphs 1 and 2 of Article 14, Article 15, paragraph 1 of Article 16, paragraph 1 of Article 17, Article 20, paragraphs 1 and 2 of Article 24, of this Convention bears to the total income or capital which forms the basis mentioned in paragraph 1 of this Article. - 3.
-Further the Netherlands shall allow a deduction from the tax computed in accordance with the preceding paragraphs of this Article with respect to the items of income which may be taxed in Czechoslavakia according to paragraph 2 of Article 10, paragraph 2 of Article 12, and Article 18, and are included in the basis mentioned in paragraph 1 of this Article.
-The amount of this deduction shall be the lesser of the following amounts: - a) the amount equal to the Czechoslovak tax; - b) the amount of the Netherlands tax which bears the same proportion to the amount of tax computed in conformity with paragraph 1 of this Article, as the amount of the said items of income bears to the amount of income which forms the basis mentioned in paragraph 1 of this Article. - B. In the case of Czechoslovakia: - 1.
-Income other than that mentioned in paragraph 2 below shall be exempt from the Czechoslovak taxes, if the income according to the provisions of this Convention may be taxed in the Netherlands. - 2.
-As regards income mentioned in Articles 10, 12, 17 and 18, which has borne Netherlands tax in accordance with the provisions of these Articles, Czechoslovakia shall allow to a resident of Czechoslovakia receiving such income from the Netherlands a tax credit corresponding to the amount of the tax levied in the Netherlands; such tax credit, not exceeding the amount of the tax levied in the Netherlands on such income, shall be allowed against Czechoslovak taxes, on the bases of which such income is included. - 3.
-Notwithstanding the provisions of paragraphs 1 and 2 Czechoslovak tax may be computed on income taxable in Czechoslovakia by virtue of this Convention at the rate appropriate to the total of the income taxable in accordance with Czechoslovak law.
+- 2. Without prejudice to the application of the provisions concerning the compensation of losses in the unilateral regulations for the avoidance of double taxation the Netherlands shall allow a deduction from the amount of tax computed in conformity with the first paragraph of this Article equal to such part of that tax which bears the same proportion to the aforesaid tax, as the part of the income which is included in the basis mentioned in the first paragraph of this Article and may be taxed in Korea according to Articles 6 and 7, paragraph 5 of Article 10, paragraph 5 of Article 11, paragraph 4 of Article 12, paragraphs 1 and 2 of Article 14, Article 15, paragraph 1 of Article 16, paragraph 1 of Article 17, and Article 20, of this Convention bears to the total income which forms the basis mentioned in the first paragraph of this Article. - 3.
+Further the Netherlands shall allow a deduction from the tax computed in accordance with the preceding paragraphs of this Article with respect to the items of income which may be taxed in Korea according to paragraph 2 of Article 10, paragraph 2 of Article 11, paragraph 2 of Article 12, Article 18, and paragraphs 2 and 3 of Article 19, and are included in the basis mentioned in paragraph 1 of this Article.
+The amount of this deduction shall be the lesser of the following amounts: - a) The amount equal to the Korean tax; - b) The amount of the Netherlands tax which bears the same proportion to the amount of tax computed in conformity with paragraph 1 of this Article, as the amount of the said items of income bears to the amount of income which forms the basis mentioned in paragraph 1 of this Article. - 4.
+Where, by reason of the relief given under the provisions of the Korean Foreign Capital Inducement Law, the Korean tax actually levied on dividends which may be taxed in Korea according to subparagraph b) of paragraph 2 of Article 10, is lower than the tax which Korea may levy according to that provision, then the amount equal to Korean tax as mentioned in subparagraph a) of paragraph 3 of this Article on those dividends shall be deemed to be 15 per cent of the gross amount of the dividends. - 5.
+Where, by reason of the relief given under the provisions of the Korean Foreign Capital Inducement Law, or any substantially similar law, the Korean tax actually levied on interest as mentioned in subparagraph a) of paragraph 2 of Article 11, or royalties as referred to in subparagraph b) of paragraph 2 of Article 12, arising in Korea, is lower than the tax which Korea may levy according to those provisions, then the amount equal to Korean tax as mentioned in subparagraph a) of paragraph 3 of this Article on those items of income shall be deemed to be the amount of tax which Korea actually has levied thereon increased by twice the difference between this amount and 10 per cent of the gross amount of such interest and royalties. - 6.
+Korea shall allow to a resident of Korea as a credit against Korean tax the appropriate amount of tax paid or to be paid to the Netherlands.
+Such appropriate amount shall be based upon the amount of tax paid or to be paid to the Netherlands but shall not exceed that proportion of Korean tax which the income which in accordance with the provisions of this Convention may be taxed in the Netherlands bears to the entire income subject to Korean tax.